Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/assembler/masm/ifnb.md

 ---
 # <a name="ifnb"></a>IFNB

-Grants assembly if *textitem* is not blank.
+Udělí sestavení, pokud *textitem* není prázdné.

 ## <a name="syntax"></a>Syntaxe